-Bottlenose dolphins eat a great variety of seafood, including fish, shrimps, crabs and squid.
+Bottlenose dolphins eat a great variety of seafood, including fish, shrimp, crabs, and squid.
 They love to follow fishing boats and grab the unwanted fish that’s tossed overboard, though this risks the dolphin getting tangled in the nets.
 If the dolphin can’t free itself and come up for air, it will drown.
 Other dolphins can be fatally injured if they swallow fish hooks.

 Though bottlenose dolphins have teeth, they use them to hold on to their prey.
 They don’t chew but swallow prey whole.
 Pods sometimes come together to hunt.

 The primary predators and threats to bottlenose dolphins are humans and big sharks such as bull sharks and tiger sharks.
 While bottlenose dolphins aren’t often deliberately hunted for food, they can be tangled in large fishing nets.
 In addition, they face threats like pollution, oil spills, and development around estuaries and areas they congregate.
-For example, fertilizers and contaminates released into water depletes the water of its oxygen and can cause blooms of poisonous algae.
-When the dolphins eat the fish the live in these polluted waters, they themselves get sick and sometimes die.
-Just swimming through contaminated waters also cause dolphins to sicken.
+For example, fertilizers and contaminants released into water deplete the water of its oxygen and can cause blooms of poisonous algae.
+When the dolphins eat the fish that live in these polluted waters, they get sick and sometimes die.
+Just swimming through contaminated waters also causes dolphins to sicken.

 Sharks such as the tiger and bull shark are especially partial to smaller dolphins, including babies and females.
 It’s not unusual to see a dolphin with scars from the bite of a shark.
 Biologists believe they survive thanks to their blubber.
 Stingrays have also been known to kill bottlenose dolphins.